-As the 2017 NFL season begins at last, many fans are seeking out alternative ways to watch as the price of cable TV continues to rise.
+As another football season gets under way, many fans are seeking out alternative ways to watch as the price of cable TV continues to rise.
 This season it’s easier than ever to watch NFL on Amazon Fire TV and similar devices, without the need for a cable subscription.
 If you’re interested in joining the ranks of cord cutters, keep reading.

 Watch NFL on Amazon Fire TV on DIRECTV NOW